oxygenium-network/oxygenium-web3/.autodoc/docs/markdown/packages/web3/src/fixtures/address.md

 [View code on GitHub](https://github.com/oxygenium/oxygenium-web3/packages/web3/src/fixtures/address.json)

-The code above represents a JSON object that contains information about a specific block on the Alephium blockchain.
+The code above represents a JSON object that contains information about a specific block on the Oxygenium blockchain.
 The "hash" field represents the unique identifier of the block.
 The "details" field contains information about the balance of the block and the number of transactions it contains.
 The "transactions" field is an array of objects that represent each transaction within the block.

 Each transaction object contains information about the transaction, including its unique identifier ("hash"), the hash of the block it belongs to ("blockHash"), the timestamp of the transaction, and the inputs and outputs of the transaction.
 The "inputs" field is an array of objects that represent the inputs to the transaction, including the output reference, unlock script, transaction hash reference, address, and amount.
 The "outputs" field is an array of objects that represent the outputs of the transaction, including the amount, address, lock time, and whether or not the output has been spent.

-This code can be used in the larger Alephium project to retrieve information about specific blocks and transactions on the blockchain.
+This code can be used in the larger Oxygenium project to retrieve information about specific blocks and transactions on the blockchain.
 For example, a developer could use this code to retrieve the balance and number of transactions in a specific block, or to retrieve the inputs and outputs of a specific transaction.
 This information could be used for a variety of purposes, such as building a blockchain explorer or analyzing transaction data.

 Here is an example of how this code could be used in JavaScript to retrieve the hash of a specific block: